Stereo photography techniques: Digital photography

 The beginning of the 21st century marked the coming of the age of digital photography.
 Stereo lenses were introduced which could turn an ordinary film camera into a stereo camera by using a special double lens to take two images and direct them through a single lens to capture them side by side on the film.
 These are also available for digital SLR cameras.

 It is also possible to create a twin camera rig, together with a "shepherd" device to synchronize the shutter and flash of the two cameras.
 By mounting two cameras on a bracket, spaced a bit, with a mechanism to make both take pictures at the same time.

 In 2009 digital stereo cameras such as the Fuji W1 began appearing in the consumer market.
-Several companies joined the digital stereo market producing digital stereo cameras that sold for as little as $100.
-3D capability was even added to some smart phones.
+Several companies joined the digital stereo market, producing digital stereo cameras that sold for as little as $100.
+3D capability was even added to some smartphones.

-Newer cameras, such as the Fuji W3, can also be used to shoot full motion 480P video at up 30 frames per second or 720P video at 24 frames per second, thus making amateur 3D video possible.
+Newer cameras, such as the Fuji W3, can also be used to shoot full motion 480P video at up 30 frames per second or 720p video at 24 frames per second, thus making amateur 3D video possible.
 Some cameras can also take images that greatly exceed HDTV resolution at up to ten pictures per second.

 If anything is in motion within the field of view, it is necessary to take both images at once, either through use of a specialized two-lens camera or by using two identical cameras operated as close as possible to the same moment.

 A single camera can also be used if the subject remains perfectly still (such as an object in a museum display).
 Two exposures are required.
 The camera can be moved on a sliding bar for offset, or with practice, the photographer can simply shift the camera while holding it straight and level.
 This method of taking stereo photos is sometimes referred to as the "Cha-Cha" or "Rock and Roll" method.
-It is also sometimes referred to as the "astronaut shuffle" because it was used to take stereo pictures on the surface of the moon using normal monoscopic equipment.
+It is also sometimes referred to as the "astronaut shuffle" because it was used to take stereo pictures on the surface of the Moon using normal monoscopic equipment.